drcmda/react-contextual/README.md

 3. `<Provider initialState={state} actions={actions}>...</Provider>`

    A handy little store that you can use to propagate state.
 Central actions allow components to cause mutations.
+If you don't want a store and just consume context, don't import it and use `subscribe/<Subscribe/>`.

 # If you just need a simple, no-nonsense, light-weight store ...